pingidentity/pingid-php-scripts/README.md

  - PingOne account with PingID service enabled (visit [Ping Identity Developer Site] to get a developer account)

 ### Installation

+1. Enable 3rd-party Client Integration in the PingOne Admin Web GUI (Setup -> PingID -> Client Integration -> Third-party Clients -> Enable).
+2. Download the pingid.properties file from PingOne (Setup -> PingID -> Client Integration -> Settings File -> Download) and put in in the scripts directory.
-1. Execute the scripts from your command line (ie php getUserDetails.php jsmith)
+3. Execute the scripts from your command line i.e. `php getUserDetails.php jsmith`

 ### Disclaimer